 You will find differences and similarities between your home culture and Canadian culture, which will give you an opportunity to grow as a person, learn other ways of doing things, and experience new perspectives.
 The most important thing you can do is keep an open mind and resist thinking of one culture or country as better than the other.
 Take it as an opportunity to expand your horizons!

-If you are unsure or confused about something, don’t worry!
-Canadians are generally very willing to help.
-Asking questions about Canadian life will help you learn quicker, which will make your transition smoother.
+If you are unsure or confused about something, don’t be afraid to ask questions!
+Canadians are generally very willing to help and asking about Canadian life can make your transition smoother.

 Meet other international and Canadian students

 The International Peer Community and International and Canadian Student Network (ICSN) are here for you — whether you're an undergraduate, graduate, or on exchange.
 These groups offer an opportunity to meet new people, build your support network, explore Ontario, and learn about Canadian culture.
 If you're nervous about making friends, check out Life Skills in University for tips.

 Stay connected with home

 Keep in touch with people at home!
 If you call, video chat, email or write to your family and friends on a regular basis, you'll feel less homesick.
 Remember it’s normal to feel homesick at first, talking to your peers will also help you share experiences and find support in one another.

 Trying a new activity or pursuing a hobby you love in your new setting is a great way to adjust to a new culture.
 Join a club, play sports and music, or take recreational classes, which are all available on campus.
 Doing this will also help you meet new people and build your campus network.